 It is not uncommon for those with bipolar disorder to also experience anxiety, up to and including, an anxiety disorder.
-Anxiety, stress, jagged, spiky energy – no matter what you call it, mistake anxiety with bipolar depression is awful.
+Anxiety, stress, jagged, spiky energy – no matter what you call it, mistake anxiety for bipolar depression is awful.

-Perfectionism, Mistakes and Bipolar Depression
+Perfectionism, Mistakes, and Bipolar Depression

 It is also the case that many people with depression/bipolar depression are perfectionists.
 The two conditions are linked.
 This makes sense as perfection is sure to make anyone unhappy thanks to the fact that none of us are perfect.
 And being depressed, depression always looks for more things to be depressed about, so why not the omnipresent inability to be perfect?
 They really are a match made in the psychiatric hospital.

 So, if you make a mistake, your bipolar depression may beat you up not only because you made a mistake but also because it was evidence of the fact that you aren’t perfect.
 (Naughty you.)

 I recently made two mistakes I am beating myself up about it.
 In both cases, tradespeople have taken advantage of me and I’m so mad that I let it happen.
 I was played for a fool, as they say, and it was successful, so clearly, a fool be I.

 In addition to feeling like a gullible idiot (“fool” is far too kind a word) my bipolar depression has spiked my anxiety and so I’m extremely stressed, too, particularly as they were monetarily expensive mistakes that I can’t afford.
 The conscious thoughts are wholly negative and self-deprecating and the unconscious ones are painful and anxiety-ridden.

 I do not wish to admit to either mistake.
 Like I said.
 I’m an idiot.